Mastek Blog

 • Location Profiling

-• AI model to create index of locations based on parameters relevant for the business case.
+• AI model to create an index of locations based on parameters relevant to the business case.

 • Identify Shelf Presence of A Product

-• Tool to identify and count visible units of certain product by applying image processing techniques on photographs of shelves in the store.
+• Tool to identify and count visible units of certain products by applying image processing techniques on photographs of shelves in the store.

 If you would like to know more about how Mastek can help your organisation embark on a digital transformation journey, we would love to hear from you.
 Please write to us here